sam7r/nordnm/README.md

 ```

 # Contributing
-Contributing to this project is welcome, so far I have only built this to serve my own particular use case but am happy for this to extend beyond NordVPN and the `nmcli` interface.
+Contributing to this project is welcome, so far I have only built this to serve my own particular use cases

 To debug or track events in more detail you can run in verbose output mode
 ```sh